Shopify Advanced vs Shopify Plus: Which Plan Should You Choose?

 When your store generates thousands of dollars an hour, downtime is not an option.
 The level of support you receive becomes a business continuity issue.

-Support Experience on Shopify Advanced
+What Support Looks Like on Shopify Advanced

 Support for Advanced is similar to other standard Shopify plans.
 You have access to 24/7 support via chat, email, and phone (callback).
 While generally helpful, support agents often work from scripts and may escalate complex technical issues to higher tiers, which can take time.